How do epic movies like Close Encounters, 2001 Space Odyssey, Arrival, Contact and others capture our imagination?

 Screenplay

-The 65-Page Screenplay doesn't include anything from what I refer to as Act 4 in the movie.
-You can find it on the DailyScript or download it from ScriptSlug.
+You can find the 65-Page Screenplay on the DailyScript or download it from ScriptSlug.
 Biggest surprise?
-What wasn't the monolith.
+It doesn't include anything about StarChild.
+That was added.
+Also, what wasn't the monolith.
 If you want to review it, I've marked Parts 1-3 in the outline.

 What Monolith?

-The monolith is referred to as a completely transparent cube.
+The monolith is referred to as a completely transparent cube (although the monolith is a cuboid with 1:4:3 ratio).
 This crystalline device is 15 feet on a side.
 It sends them a frequency.
 Then projects a vision (a lesson).

 Excerpt from 2001 Space Odyssey Screenplay featuring the Cube

 Another point: the monolith is the ubiquitous technology of an extraterrestrial species, likely Type 3 on the Kardashev Scale.
-We are 0.7 on that scale.
-Today we have the smartphone; will we defeat it like Bowman defeated HAL?
+Humans are 0.7 on that scale.
+Yesterday we had the smartphone; today we have AI.
+Will we defeat it like Bowman defeated HAL?

 Act I: Apes and Earth Monolith